47degrees/types-vs-tests/src/main/tut/presentation.md

 ---

+# [fit] What is Functional Programming

+> In computer science, functional programming
+> is a programming paradigm.

+> A style of building the structure and elements
+> of computer programs that treats computation
+> as the evaluation of mathematical functions
+> and avoids changing-state and mutable data.

+-- Wikipedia

+---

-# Common traits of Functional Programming
+# [fit] Common traits of Functional Programming

 - Higher-order functions
 - Immutable data